 Snack Pack is the SERP feature you see that shows the top 3 map results in the user’s vicinity:

 Expanding the search will show the top 100 results in their vicinity.
 These results are influenced almost entirely by location.
-They are a distinctive SERP feature and have their own inner ranking which is different than the organic results people get.
+They are a distinctive SERP feature and have their own inner ranking which is different from the organic results people get.
 Having your business show up on Google Maps is a lucrative way to drive physical traffic to you, impress clients, and even outshine websites that are ranked higher than you in organic search results.
 More on why you should be focusing on Snack Pack:

 PRT’s SnackTrack and Local Finder: The ideal tools for Snack Pack SEO rank tracking